bbauska/JS-svg/README.md

 There are many sites out there, too numerous to name, where you might stumble upon color palette inspiration.
-In fact, you might find it difficult to settle on a single palette, in which case it would make sense to save a selection of them and store them as arrays *within* another array.
+In fact, you might find it difficult to settle on a single palette, in which case it would make sense to save a selection of them and store them as arrays <i>within</i>
+another array.
 They would then become nested arrays, which are just arrays contained within other arrays.
 You might also see them referred to as 2D or multidimensional arrays.